Gabryxx7/bibtex-cleaneR/README.md

     r_updated	= {YES},
 }
 ```

-Will return a citation whose title is "WebClip".
-In this case it might be a good idea to keep the original title.

 - `sorting_key`: The key to use to sort the references before outputting to file.
 If `NULL` or `file` it will follow the input file's order
 -`decreasing`: Sorting order based on the key above (won't work if sorting key is null or file)